Skip to main content

 Voluntary submissions and operational sharing

-When you voluntarily provide contact or logistics details (forms, email, applications, event sign-ups), we use them for the stated purpose you chose—coordinating a visit, supporting a resident, running a cohort, routing a donation handoff, and similar program operations.
+When you voluntarily provide contact or logistics details (forms, email, applications, event RSVPs), we use them for the stated purpose you chose—coordinating a visit, supporting a resident, running a cohort, staffing an event, routing a donation handoff, and similar program operations.

-Where reasonably necessary to deliver that purpose, we may share relevant information with vetted volunteers, supervised Digital Navigators, or institutional partners (for example, confirming a window for equipment delivery or follow-up support).
+Where reasonably necessary to deliver that purpose, we may share relevant information with vetted volunteers, supervised Digital Navigators, or institutional partners (for example, confirming a window for equipment delivery, event logistics, or follow-up support).
 We do not sell contact lists or rent identifiers to unrelated third parties.

 Public-facing maps, partner highlights, or coverage storytelling use de-identified, aggregated, or permissioned information consistent with how those pages are written—not raw household identifiers dropped into marketing graphics.